LaurentMazare/LaurentMazare.github.io/_posts/2014-09-03-generating-all-pythagorean-triples.md

 {% endhighlight %}

 Note that in the implementation of `fold_prim`, we generate all the necessary pairs (m, n) and filter the non coprime ones using Euclid's algorithm for [GCD](http://en.wikipedia.org/wiki/Greatest_common_divisor).
 This is quite inefficient and could be improved using a [Stern-Brocot tree](http://en.wikipedia.org/wiki/Stern-Brocot_tree) for example.

+*This post was originally published in July 2013.*